waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`wkg_manager_agent_v2`:** Deleted T27750 due to catastrophic failure.

 ### C. Agent Development Backlog
-- `wkg_manager_agent_v3`: A simplified agent to generate JSON payloads for `manage_world_knowledge` based on source/destination data.
-This would reduce manual errors.
+- `wkg_manager_agent_v3`: A simplified agent to generate JSON payloads for `manage_world_knowledge`.
-- `silph_co_teleporter_mapper_agent`: Takes the current floor's XML and the WKG.
-Its job would be to identify all teleporters on the current floor and try to map out where they lead based on existing WKG data or suggest which ones are unexplored.
+- `silph_co_teleporter_mapper_agent`: An agent to identify and categorize teleporters on the current floor.
 - `damage_calculator_agent`: Takes player/opponent Pokémon data and calculates move damage ranges to confirm KOs.
-- `item_finder_agent`
+- `item_finder_agent`: Scans the map for item objects and reports their locations.

 ## V. Silph Co.
 Intel & Strategy
 - **Primary Goal:** Find the CARD KEY.
 - **Methodology:** Explore each floor completely.
 Map all warps and teleporters.
 Defeat all grunts and scientists.
 Use the CARD KEY to unlock all previously inaccessible areas.
-- **Unverified Assumptions:**
+- **Unverified Assumptions (To be tested):**
-    1.  *Elevator System:* Are all elevators part of one system, or are there separate shafts?
-    2.  *Teleporter Directionality:* Are all teleporters two-way?
+    1.  *Teleporter Directionality:* Are all teleporters two-way?
 Must verify by attempting to return immediately after use.
-    3.  *CARD KEY Location:* Assuming it's on an upper floor, but could be anywhere.
+    2.  *CARD KEY Location:* Assuming it's on an upper floor, but could be anywhere.
-    4.  *Final Objective:* Is Giovanni the true final boss, or is the goal just to find the CARD KEY and free the President?
+    3.  *Final Objective:* Is Giovanni the true final boss, or is the goal just to find the CARD KEY and free the President?

 - **Trade Evolutions:** Confirmed that Pokémon evolve without link-cable trading.